 The 'Titanic' collided with an iceberg at 11:40 p.m.—and most passengers didn’t even notice.

 Twenty minutes before midnight, the Titanic ran into an iceberg on its starboard side.
 As the crew tried to turn the ship to avoid damage, the ice gashed the first 300 feet of the hull below the waterline.
 The impact punctured six of the ship's 16 watertight compartments and water began pouring in.
 Captain Smith rushed to the bridge and asked, "What have we struck?"
 Shortly after midnight, Thomas Andrews, the ship's architect, reported to the captain that the Titanic would likely sink in less than two hours.

-When a group of men in evening dress were advised to put on their life preservers, George Widener replied, "What sense is there in that?
+When a group of men from Widener’s party were advised to put on their life preservers, George Widener replied, "What sense is there in that?
 This ship isn't going to sink."
-The passengers sleeping in the forward cabins of steerage were jolted awake.
+Meanwhile, passengers sleeping in the forward cabins of steerage were jolted awake.
 Anna Turja felt her bunk shudder, and then an attendant knocked on her cabin door and instructed her to put on some warm clothing and a life jacket.
-As water began leaking into several cabins, most of the third class passengers made their way up to the open deck.
+As water began leaking into several cabins, most of the third-class passengers made their way up to the open deck.
 The orchestra could still be heard playing in the smoking lounge.